MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 ## Implementation

-Plugin will be installed in <*ePiframe root path*>*/plugins/*<*plugin_name*> path and you can just put it there to make tests easier but remember to [stop the service](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#service-control) to not interfere working frame.
+Plugin will be installed in <*ePiframe root path*>*/plugins/*<*plugin_name*> path and you can just put it there to make tests easier but remember to [stop the service](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#service-control) so you don't interfere a working frame.

-ePiframe [can be installed](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#manual) also on non-Pi architectures and to avoid Pi system check just run ePiframe with ```--test``` flag from CLI, i.e. ```./ePiframe.py --test```.
+ePiframe [can be installed](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#manual) also on non-Pi architectures and to avoid Pi system check, just run ePiframe with ```--test``` flag from CLI, i.e. ```./ePiframe.py --test```.
 Running WebUI and other services is possible with [other commands](https://github.com/MikeGawi/ePiframe/blob/master/INSTALL.md#command-line).

 Plugins base class is embedded in the ePiframe code and the plugin class inherits exposed methods that can be overriden.
 The plugin manager inside ePiframe will run these methods in different phases of ePiframe runtime and will do that only if the method is used.